shade-linux/shade/README.md

 # Shade package manager

-A package manager for Linux and macOS
+A simple package manager for Linux written in shell

 ## Installation

 - Download and move `src/shade` to a directory in your path.
-- Move `src/config` to `/etc/shade/config`
-- Run `shade setup` as a privileged user
+- Run `shade init --local` as a normal user, or `shade init --global` as the root user
-- Add `/usr/local/shade/bin/` to your $PATH
+- Add `/opt/shade/bin/` and `~/.shade/bin/` to your $PATH

+## Why another package manager?

+Shade has a few advantages over other packages managers

+- Shade buildscripts are written in shell, so you don't need shade to build packages
+- Shade is written in shell, so it is portable and can run on macOS, BSD, and even WSL (although without support)
+- Shade is also easily extensible, as you can edit it without needing to recompile
+- Shade is fast

 ## Usage